Game

 The word “cây” means “tree” or “木” in Chinese and is pronounced like “K” in Vietnamese, while “本” means “root” and looks like “”.

-Our - c本y crew - office is set up; it is also our home, with around 100+ plants.
+Our - c本y crew - office is also our home, with around 100+ plants.
 Thanks to some friends, all our gear is set up: beefy PCs, drawing tablets, digital piano, etc.

-F, a friend since childhood, worked as an architect until now; her latest project was a museum in Da Nang.
+F, a friend since childhood, worked as an architect; her last project was a museum in Da Nang.
 Now she is drawing architectural designs for the game.

-Jane is drawing the sceneries and objects with Krita and Aseprite, and designing other assets.
+Jane is drawing beautiful trees with Krita and Aseprite, and designing other assets.

-The game right now has a workable backbone: a turn-based combat system, menu system, bartering system, scene management, items, spells, skills, etc. The plot, mechanics, and characters are somewhat worked out.
+The game right now has a workable backbone.
+The plot, mechanics, and characters are somewhat worked out.
 There will be 30+ chapters, each relating to an aspect of life.

 We are enjoying the process, and it’s been a pleasure doing things together.
 Even the potential financial return doesn’t seem to really matter at this point, though I’m certain it will be a success when the game is out.
 Our aim is to make the best RPG game, which is also the best philosophical book, meaning it has to be beautiful, engaging and educational.
 And this kind of education is not based on discipline, meaning people are not made to conform.